fcambus/ansiweather/README.md

 ## Command Line Options

-Any configuration options may also be passed in as command line options.
+Any configuration options may also be passed in as command line options :

 	./ansiweather -l Moscow,RU -u metric -s true -f 5 -d true